smithy-lang/smithy/docs/source/1.0/spec/core/traits.rst

         }

-.. smithy-trait:: smithy.api#references
+.. smithy-trait:: smithy.api#notProperty
-.. _references-trait:
+.. _notproperty-trait:

 ---------------------
 ``notProperty`` trait
 ---------------------

 Summary
-    Used to explicitly mark an input or output member of an instance operation is not bound to a resource property.
+    Used to explicitly mark a top-level input or output shape member of an instance operation is not bound to a resource property.
 Can also mark another trait to have same effect.
 Trait selector
     ``:is(operation -[input, output]-> structure > member, [trait|trait])``

-    *A top level member of an operations input or output, or a trait* Value type
+    *A top-level member of an operation's input or output shape, or a trait* Value type
     Annotation trait.

-By default, top-level input and output members of a lifecycle operation must be bound to a resource property.
-Members that are an exception must be marked with this trait, or another trait that carries it to be excluded from this requirement.
+By default, top-level input and output members of lifecycle operations must be bound to a resource property or identifier.
+Members that are neither, must have this trait applied, or be annotated with a different trait that has this trait applied.

 .. tabs::

     .. code-tab:: smithy

-        @noReplace
-        resource Table {
+        resource Forecast {
-            put: CreateTable
+            properties: { chanceOfRain: Float }
+            update: UpdateForecast
         }

-        @idempotent
-        operation CreateTable {
+        operation UpdateForecast {
-            // ...
+           input: UpdateForecastInput
         }

+        structure UpdateForecastInput {
+            chanceOfRain: Float

+            @notProperty
+            dryRun: Boolean

+            @idempotencyToken
+            clientToken: String
+        }

     .. code-tab:: json

         {
-            "smithy": "1.0",
+            "smithy": "2.0",
             "shapes": {
-                "smithy.example#Table": {
+                "smithy.example#Forecast": {
                     "type": "resource",
-                    "put": {
+                    "update": {
-                        "target": "smithy.example#CreateTable"
+                        "target": "smithy.example#UpdateForecast"
+                    }
                 },
+                "smithy.example#UpdateForecast": {
+                    "type": "operation",
+                    "input": {
+                        "target": "smithy.example#UpdateForecastInput"
+                    },
+                    "output": {
+                        "target": "smithy.api#Unit"
+                    },
+                },
+                "smithy.example#UpdateForecastInput": {
+                    "type": "structure",
+                    "members": {
+                        "chanceOfRain": {
+                            "target": "smithy.api#Float"
+                        },
+                        "dryRun": {
+                            "target": "smithy.api#Boolean",
                             "traits": {
-                        "smithy.api#noReplace": {}
+                                "smithy.api#notProperty": {}
                             }
                         },
-                "smithy.example#CreateTable": {
+                        "clientToken": {
-                    "type": "operation",
+                            "target": "smithy.api#String",
                             "traits": {
-                        "smithy.api#idempotent": {}
+                                "smithy.api#idempotencyToken": {}
                             }
                         }
                     }
                 }
+            }
+        }

-.. smithy-trait:: smithy.api#notProperty
+.. smithy-trait:: smithy.api#property
-.. _notproperty-trait:
+.. _property-trait:

 ------------------
 ``property`` trait
 ------------------

 Summary
-    Indicates that the :ref:`put lifecycle <put-lifecycle>` operation of a resource can only be used to create a resource and cannot replace an existing resource.
+    Binds a top-level input or output shape member of a structure to a resource property with a different name.
 Trait selector
-    ``resource:test(-[put]->)``
+    ``:is(operation -[input, output]-> structure > member)``

-    *A top level member of an operations input or output or a trait* Value type
+    *A top-level member of an operation's input or output shape* Value type
     An object with the following properties: